ParentSquare/policies/privacy-policy.md

 ##### Information Your School Provides to Us

 Student and user data is provided and controlled by your School.
-When your School chooses to use ParentSquare, the School provides us a limited amount of personal information.
-For a student, the School provided personal information includes student name, ID, gender, grade level, enrolled courses, other enrolled groups and extracurricular activities, and information about student’s parents / contacts: their name, address, email, phone number and communication language.
-For users other than parents / student contacts, such as staff members, the information may include their title at the School and courses taught at the School.
+When your School chooses to use ParentSquare, the School provides us personal information about the student and their parents and guardians.
+For a student, the School provided personal information includes student name, ID, gender, grade level, enrolled courses, other enrolled groups and extracurricular activities, and information about student’s parents/ contacts: their name, relationship to student, address, email, phone number and communication language.
+For users other than parents/ student contacts, such as staff members, the information may include their title at the School and courses taught at the School.
 The School may also choose to provide additional student information such as their English language learning status, enrollment in free and reduced lunch program, attendance records, lunch balances, bus routes, grades and assignments if the School is using the corresponding ParentSquare functionality.

 ParentSquare complies with Family Educational Rights and Privacy Act (“FERPA") and all other applicable confidentiality and privacy laws and rules, and requires its employees, consultants, and subcontractors to similarly comply.